Iowa Seizure Smart Conference

 Youth are the future and offer a unique perspective and creativity with new ideas.
 Youth with epilepsy often feel isolated, nervous and anxious about having a seizure in school in front of their peers.
 Youth respond more readily to other youth which makes it easier to carry out workshops and trainings.
 Social gatherings will offer the opportunity for youth to come and share the difficulties they may feel because of their epilepsy in order to increase their self-esteem and to decrease social stigma.
 The youth will attend health fairs in the state, promoting epilepsy education and awareness and participating in some selected seizure trainings for social service groups and schools.

 Free Medical Epilepsy ID Jewelry

 The EF Iowa office has received funding to provide free medical epilepsy ID bracelets and necklaces to adults with epilepsy, as well as free medical ID fabric wristbands and shoe tags for children with epilepsy.
 (See picture below.)

 The Epilepsy Foundation’s Iowa office has funding available for Iowa youth with a seizure disorder who would like to attend an epilepsy camp of their choice.
 Available funding is equal to the cost of the camp up to a maximum of $200.
-To apply for this funding, please fill out an application and the Epilepsy Foundation’s Iowa Community Council Camp Scholarship Committee will review it and advise you if your child is a recipient of a camp scholarship.
-The actual funding will be dependent on showing proof of acceptance to the epilepsy camp.
+An application for this funding will be made available closer to camp season.
+The EF Iowa Camp Scholarship Committee review applications and advise you if your child is a recipient of a camp scholarship.
+The actual funding is dependent on showing proof of acceptance to the epilepsy camp.